udinelovers-bit/balatro-gba/README.md

 2.)
 Install devkitPro by running `sudo pacman -S gba-dev` and accepting all packages

 3.)
+Activate the devkitPro environment by running `source /etc/profile.d/devkit-env.sh` or opening a new shell

+4.)
 Follow instructions from windows tutorial step 3

 ## **Common Issues:**